openlilylib-documentation/main-site/books/main/docs/getstarted/install.md

 ![Repository on GitHub, Download pop-up](../images/gh-download-clone.png)

 !!! note "NOTE:"
     The directory name within the downloaded archive is appended with the Git branch name, so the download of `oll-core` may include the directory `oll-core-master`.
-The directory name must match the package name, though, therefore When saving this to disk you have to remove the suffix.
+The directory name must match the package name, though, therefore When saving this to disk you have to remove the suffix and extract the archive to `~/oll-lib/oll-core`

 ### Cloning With Git